kensnyder/react-thermals/README.md

 2. Components only re-render when relevant state changes
 3. Promises are first-class citizens (state changes can be wrapped in Promises)
 4. A store can be used by one component or many components
-5. Path expressions make it easy to deal with immutable data structures
+5. Path expressions make it super easy to deal with immutable data structures
 6. Include stores only in the components that need them
 7. Stores persist data even if all consumers unmount (optional)
 8. Stores allow worry-free code splitting
 9. Store actions are easily testable
 10. Stores can respond to component lifecycle events including unmount (e.g. to abort fetching data)
+11. No higher-order functions are needed in `<App />` or elsewhere

 Also see the
 [changelog](https://github.com/kensnyder/react-thermals/blob/master/CHANGELOG.md)